 Single sign-on.
 Users' Windows credentials are automatically used to access VisualSVN Server, saving them the hassle of additional authentication steps.

 Two-factor authentication.
-Compatibility with two-factor authentication systems (e.g. smart cards) ensures that VisualSVN Server is easily integrated to a secure enterprise environment.
+Compatibility with two-factor authentication systems (e.g. smart cards) ensures that VisualSVN Server can be easily integrated into a secure enterprise environment.

 Integrated Windows Authentication is the best authentication scheme for Active Directory domain environments.
 This feature is new for VisualSVN Server 2.1 and is available in Enterprise Edition only.
 You can request free Enterprise Edition evaluation license at the evaluation page.